smalenfant1/Syndio-Task/README.md

 Another option is to use a script and run 'create_dataset.py'

 ### Final step is populate the dataset with values from our clean CSV file
-Run 'WriteToBigQuery" script where you need to specify your input and output 'python WriteToBigQuery.py --input temp_csv_file.csv --output syndio-406616.compensation_dataset_1' This will upload data in JSON format.
+Run 'WriteToBigQuery" script where you need to specify your input 'python WriteToBigQuery.py --input temp_csv_file.csv' This will upload data in JSON format.

 If you run upload_to_dataset.py then it will be uploaded as CSV format.